awsdocs/amazon-rds-user-guide/doc_source/USER_CopySnapshot.md

 You can copy snapshots shared to you by other AWS accounts\.
 If you are copying an encrypted snapshot that has been shared from another AWS account, you must have access to the KMS encryption key that was used to encrypt the snapshot\.

-You can copy a shared DB snapshot across regions, provided that the snapshot is unencrypted\.
+You can copy a shared DB snapshot across Regions, provided that the snapshot is unencrypted\.
 However, if the shared DB snapshot is encrypted, you can only copy it in the same AWS Region\.

 ## Handling Encryption<a name="USER_CopySnapshot.Encryption"></a>

 You can copy a snapshot that has been encrypted using an AWS KMS encryption key\.
 If you copy an encrypted snapshot, the copy of the snapshot must also be encrypted\.
 If you copy an encrypted snapshot within the same AWS Region, you can encrypt the copy with the same KMS encryption key as the original snapshot, or you can specify a different KMS encryption key\.
-If you copy an encrypted snapshot across regions, you can't use the same KMS encryption key for the copy as used for the source snapshot, because KMS keys are region\-specific\.
+If you copy an encrypted snapshot across Regions, you can't use the same KMS encryption key for the copy as used for the source snapshot, because KMS keys are Region\-specific\.
 Instead, you must specify a KMS key valid in the destination AWS Region\.
-You can't use the default AWS KMS encryption key when copying snapshots across AWS Regions, even in the same AWS account\.

 The source snapshot remains encrypted throughout the copy process\.
 For more information, see [Limitations of Amazon RDS Encrypted DB Instances](Overview.Encryption.md#Overview.Encryption.Limitations)\.